blessinvarkey/musings/posts/Scrum/15-07-2021-user-stories-and-story-points.md

 - As a premium user, I can cancel a reservation at the last minute
 - As a non-premium user, I can cancel 24 hours before the trip.
 - As a frequent flyer, I want to rebook a past trip so that I can save time booking trips I take often

+Visit this [link](https://www.mountaingoatsoftware.com/uploads/documents/example-user-stories.pdf) to view more than 200 examples of user stories.

 Here's a user story card sample by [productplan.com](https://www.productplan.com)